disclaimer

 No, sealed records do not show up in general background checks in the state of Pennsylvania.
 The clean slate and order for limited access acts both prevent the access of sealed records to the general public.
 However, an exception to this includes the FBI background check.

-This is because the FBI is a federal agency that maintains its records and therefore, cannot be affected by the state's law on sealed records.
+This is because the FBI is a federal agency that maintains its records and, therefore, cannot be affected by the state's law on sealed records.
 Some employers may also gain access to sealed records if it is a requirement for recruiting under federal laws.
-Additionally, employers may also enjoy immunity from liability under the clean slate act.
+Additionally, employers may also enjoy immunity from liability under the Clean Slate Act.
 If an employee engages in misconduct that is similar to their sealed records, the employer is not liable.

 Who Can See Sealed Criminal Records in Pennsylvania?